How to Delete Multiple Emails in Gmail

 Now, click the Trash icon to delete all of the selected messages.
 As before, these messages will be moved to your Trash folder and they won't be permanently deleted until you empty your Trash.

-So there you have it—two easy ways to delete multiple emails in Gmail.
+So there you have it—two easy ways of deleting old emails in Gmail.
 If cleaning your inbox has ever been your New Year’s resolution, this article should help you focus your eyes on only the emails that matter.

 Make sure to regularly delete and archive emails as they pop up to keep your inbox as fresh as can be.
 If you’re receiving unwanted emails from a certain sender, you may want to block them outright.